 \end{thm}

-The key is the Balog-Szemer\'{e}di-Gowers theorem, which essentially says that given a set with large additive energy there is a large subset with a relatively small difference set, and we shall show that an integer sequence with small difference set has large minimal gap.
+The key is the Balog-Szemer\'{e}di-Gowers theorem, which essentially says that a set with large additive energy contains a large subset with a relatively small difference set, and we shall show that an integer sequence with a small difference set has a large minimal gap.
 For the case of real-valued sequences, the answer is more subtle and depends on the covering number of the difference set with respect to different scales.
 Define the covering number of a set $A \in \mathbb{R}$ with respect to a scale $\gamma$ to be

-that is, the smallest number of balls with radius $\gamma$ that are needed to cover $A$.
+that is, the smallest number of balls with a radius of $\gamma$ that are needed to cover $A$.
 A natural question is what are the conditions on $\gamma$ required in order to deduce that a sequence whose difference set has a small covering number on scale $\gamma$ has a large minimal gap.
 In the case where $\gamma$ is small we prove

 \begin{thm} For any sequence of real numbers $x_n$ such that $x_{n + 1} - x_n \geq \frac{c \log n}{n}$ for some constant $c > 0$, if for some $\varepsilon_0 > 0$ we have